Shamil Basayev

 Starting as a field commander in the Transcaucasus, Basayev led guerrilla campaigns against Russian forces for years, as well as launching mass-hostage takings of civilians, with his goal being the withdrawal of Russian soldiers from Chechnya.
+From 1997 to 1998, he also served as the vice-prime minister of the breakaway state in Aslan Maskhadov's government.
 Beginning in 2003, Basayev used the nom de guerre and title of "Emir Abdullah Shamil Abu-Idris".
-In 1997–1998 he also served as vice-Prime minister of Chechnya in Aslan Maskhadov's government.

-As Basayev's ruthless reputation gained notoriety, he became well revered among his peers and eventually became the highest ranking Chechen military commander and was considered the undisputed leader of the Chechen insurgency as well as being the overall senior leader of all other Chechen rebel factions.
-This position was assumed by Akhmed Yevloyev in July 2007, one year after the death of Basayev.
+As Basayev's ruthless reputation gained notoriety, he became revered among his peers and eventually became the highest ranking Chechen military commander and was considered the undisputed leader of the Chechen insurgency as well as being the overall senior leader of all other Chechen rebel factions.

-He ordered the Budyonnovsk hospital raid, Beslan school siege and was responsible for numerous attacks on security forces in and around Chechnya and also masterminded the 2002 Moscow theater hostage crisis and the 2004 Russian aircraft bombings.
-ABC News described him as "one of the most-wanted terrorists in the world."
-Despite his aura, he has been described in international media as "almost unassuming in the flesh", being "of medium height, with a bushy beard and high forehead worthy of a Moscow intellectual, and a quiet voice."
+He ordered the Budyonnovsk hospital raid in 1995, the Beslan school siege in 2004, and was responsible for numerous attacks on security forces in and around Chechnya.
+He also masterminded the 2002 Moscow theater hostage crisis and the 2004 Russian aircraft bombings.
+ABC News described him as "one of the most-wanted terrorists in the world".
+Despite his reputation, journalist Tom de Waal described him as "almost unassuming in the flesh", being "of medium height, with a bushy beard and high forehead worthy of a Moscow intellectual, and a quiet voice."

 Basayev was killed in a truck explosion during an arms deal in July 2006.
 Forensic evidence suggests that his death was caused when a landmine he was examining exploded, but Russian officials have also claimed that one of the Kamaz trucks used was booby-trapped and detonated to destroy the arms shipment, also killing Basayev.

-Early life
+Biography

+Family history

 Shamil Basayev was born in the village of Dyshne-Vedeno, near Vedeno, in south-eastern Chechnya, in 1965 to Chechen parents from the Belghatoy teip.
 He was named after Imam Shamil, the third imam of Chechnya and Dagestan and one of the leaders of anti-Russian Chechen-Avar forces in the Caucasian War.

-His family is said to have had a long history of involvement in Chechen resistance to foreign occupation, especially Russian rule.
+The Basayev family is said to have had a long history of involvement in Chechen resistance to foreign occupation, especially Russian rule.

-In the 14th century an ancestor fought Timur, a great-great-great-grandfather served as Imam Shamil's deputy and died fighting the Czar, while a great-grandfather died fighting the Bolsheviks.
 His grandfather fought for the abortive attempt to create a breakaway North Caucasian Emirate after the Russian Revolution.

-The Basayevs, along with most of the rest of the Chechen population, had been deported to Kazakhstan during World War II in an act of ethnic cleansing on the orders of the NKVD leader Lavrenti Beria.
+The Basayevs, along with most of the rest of the Chechen population, had been deported to Kazakhstan during World War II in an act of ethnic cleansing on the orders of the NKVD leader Lavrentiy Beria.
 They were only allowed to return when the deportation order was lifted by Nikita Khrushchev in 1957.